 Craig Robinson, Ph.D.

-As the Director for the Office of Science Quality and Integrity (OSQI), Craig Robinson is tasked with enhancing the integrity, quality, and health of United States Geological Survey science through executive oversight and development of strong practices, policy, and supporting programs.
+As the Director for the Office of Science Quality and Integrity (OSQI), Craig Robinson is tasked with enhancing the integrity, quality, and health of USGS science through oversight of ethics, tribal relations, youth and education, research grade evaluations, scientific integrity and fundamental science practices, and the Scientist Emeritus Program.

 Career History and Highlights

 Craig Robinson brings to his position a 30 year career as a research scientist, educator, and leader at the National Science Foundation (NSF).
-Craig formerly served as the Senior Advisor for Global Change Research in the Directorate for Geosciences where he represents NSF as its Principal to the U.S. Global Change Research Program.
+Craig formerly served as the Senior Advisor in the NSF Directorate for Geosciences.

 Before joining NSF in 1998, Craig was a research scientist studying black holes and gamma-ray bursts at NASA’s Marshall Space Flight Center.
 From 1987-1990 he worked as an astronomer at the Harvard-Smithsonian Center for Astrophysics while also teaching at Babson College and Simmons College.